|Study type||Study Tier||Start Date||Duration||Course Contact|

 HOW WILL I LEARN?

-You will learn by completing practical projects and assignments that are based on realistic workplace situations.
-The course will cover basic knowledge and important practical skills.
-You will also spend at least one day each week on work experience.
+You will learn by completing practical projects that are based on realistic workplace situations.
+The course will cover basic underpinning knowledge and important practical skills.
+You will also spend at least one day each week on work placement.

 WHAT CAN THIS COURSE LEAD TO?